cvf-bcn-gituser/bass-critic/README.md

 When you choose the option it will generate the associate data to the song in the data folder.

 The data comes "precooked" with the code,if you want to jump ahead and run notebooks for plots.

+There is a folder for each song that contains individual output for each song.
+"StudentStatisics" is important, that cotnains grade vs audio feature stats.
+Then the files with "devs" in the name are the deviations for onset sna offsets.
+The "Review" files are the Teacher Grade Inputs.

 ## Overview.
 This software allows you to calculate the onset and offset points in a isolated bass recordings of given songs from the TCL syllabus.